-Hereditary angioedema is a genetic disorder due to a deficiency or malfunction of C1 inhibitor.
-C1 inhibitor is part of the complement system, which is part of the immune system (see Biology of the Immune System: Complement System).
+Hereditary angioedema is a genetic disorder that causes a deficiency or malfunction of C1 inhibitor.
+C1 inhibitor is one of the proteins in the complement system, which is part of the immune system (see Complement System).
+Symptoms usually start during childhood or adolescence.

 Symptoms and Diagnosis

 The face, lips, tongue, hands, feet, genitals, and/or other areas of the body may swell, as may the membranes lining the mouth, throat, airways, and digestive tract.
 Typically, the swollen areas are slightly painful, not itchy.
 Hives do not appear.
 Nausea, vomiting, and cramps are common.
 Swelling in the voice box (larynx), throat, or tongue can interfere with breathing.

 Doctors diagnose the disorder by measuring C1 inhibitor levels or activity in a sample of blood.

 Certain drugs, such as ecallantide or purified C1 inhibitor (which is derived from human blood), can sometimes relieve the swelling.
 However, these drugs are not always available.
 In such cases, fresh frozen plasma may be given.
 Antihistamines and corticosteroids are not effective.

 Pain relievers, drugs to relieve nausea (antiemetic drugs), and fluids may help relieve symptoms.